UPPMAX/programming_formalisms/docs/literature/README.md

 51 |Destructors, deallocation, and `swap` never fail 52 |Copy and destroy consistently
 53 |Explicitly enable or disable copying
-54 |Avoid slicing|Consider `Clone` in stead of copying in base classes 55 |Prefer the canonical form of assignment
+54 |Avoid slicing.
+Consider `Clone` in stead of copying in base classes 55 |Prefer the canonical form of assignment
 56 |Whenever it makes sense, provide a no-fail swap (and provide it correctly) 57 |Keep a type and its nonmember function interface in the same namespace